Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 Identifies a bill pay transaction where a recurring or incremental payment is delayed and charged at a future date.

 ## Derived Unique Key Per Transaction
 Derived Unique Key Per Transaction (DUKPT) allows the encryption of a PIN via the use of a unique key for each transaction.
+See also [Key Management](#key-management).

 ## Doing Business As
 Doing business as (DBA) refers to the specific name and location of the merchant's store where a transaction is made.